Chapter 5 (House of Cards): Plot

 At Zoe's apartment, Frank tells her that they cannot have a relationship without protection.
-To give him leverage over her she lets Frank take nude pictures of her.
-Martin gets enraged when the National Education Association (NEA) backs out from a partnership with the American Organization of Teachers and Education in the middle of his plan.
-Spinella contacts the union workers at the Cotesworth Hotel, which is hosting the fundraising gala and gets them to refuse to work for the event.
+To give him leverage over her, Zoe lets Frank take nude photos.
+Spinella gets enraged when the National Education Association (NEA) backs out from a partnership with his union in the middle of the strike plan.
+Spinella contacts unionized workers at the Cotesworth Hotel, which is hosting Claire's fundraising gala, and gets them to refuse to work for the event.

-Claire calls Frank, who despite all his efforts cannot get the hotel to side against the union.
-As the gala is just hours away, Claire decides to have it right outside the hotel, and Frank gets his entire staff to help out.
-While the hotel staff and Martin resist, fire regulations mean they can't lock the gates to prevent it.
-Martin brings in union members to protest for the media in front of the gala, but at the end of the dinner, Frank makes himself look good by handing out food to the protesters on camera.
+Claire calls Frank, who despite his efforts cannot get the hotel to side against the union.
+As the gala is just hours away, Claire decides to have it outside the hotel, and Frank gets his entire staff to help out.
+While the hotel staff and Spinella resist, fire regulations mean they can't lock the gates to prevent it.
+Spinella brings in union members to protest for the media in front of the gala, but at the end of the dinner, Frank makes himself look good by handing out food to the protesters on camera.
 The gala is enormously successful and raises enough money for Claire's project.

-In the end, a drunk and disheveled Russo awaits on the steps of the Underwood's home for their arrival.
-Without saying anything, Claire and Frank invite him in, make him a sandwich and coffee, and ask him to stay the night in their guest suite.
-In the suite, privately, Russo blames Frank, and lashes out at him for ruining his life.
-After listening to him quietly, Frank takes Russo to the bathroom and tells him that he is the only person who still believes in him and that he wants him to run for Governor of Pennsylvania – but only if he can pull his life back together.
+In the end, a drunk and disheveled Russo awaits on the steps of the Underwoods' home for their arrival.
+Without saying anything, Claire and Frank invite him inside and ask him to stay the night in their guest suite.
+There, privately, Russo lashes out at Frank for ruining his life.
+After listening to him quietly, Frank takes Russo to the bathroom and tells him that he is the only person who still believes in him and that he wants him to run for governor – but only if he can pull his life back together.
 Frank also leaves him a razor blade, if he thinks everything is over.
 In the morning, a chastened Russo – now well and truly Frank's man – leaves the house, thanking his hosts.